Flohwalzer

 Flohwalzer (['floːvaltsɐ], German for "Flea Waltz") is a simple piano piece, often one of the first learned because its fingering is simple and it allows beginners to perform a piece that is harmonically and rhythmically pleasing.

 Music

 Despite its name, the piece is not a waltz in triple meter (3/4), as it has a time signature in duple meter (2/4) and is closer to a polka or galop.
 The composer is unknown.
 In a parody of musicology writing, Eric Baumann attributes the piece to Ferdinand Loh, but this is obviously a joke ("F. Loh" = Floh, flea in German).
 The piece is notated in the identically sounding keys of F-sharp major or G-flat major, because most of the piece's notes are played on black keys in those keys, making the fingering easier.

 International

-The piece is known all over the world.
+The piece is known all over the world under various names: